 Hepatitis is an inflammation of the liver.
-The liver serves many functions in the body including detoxification, digestion, protection against infection, protein and hormone production, and many more.
+The liver serves many functions in the body, including detoxification, digestion, protection against infection, protein and hormone production, and many more.
 Heavy alcohol use, certain medications, toxins, and infections can cause hepatitis.
 Persistent hepatitis can lead to scarring of the liver called cirrhosis.
 Cirrhosis occurs when the liver has been severely damaged.
-A cirrhotic liver does not function as well as a healthy liver and can result in complications such as bleeding from the esophagus and stomach, yellowing of the skin (jaundice), and fluid accumulation in the abdomen.
+A cirrhotic liver does not function as well as a healthy liver.
+It can result in complications such as bleeding from the esophagus and stomach, yellowing of the skin (jaundice), and fluid accumulation in the abdomen.

 What Is Hepatitis C?

 Hepatitis C is an infection of the liver caused by the hepatitis C virus.
 Most patients will have little or no symptoms when they get infected.
 Often, patients can have hepatitis C for many years without knowing they have it.
 About 80 % of patients who get hepatitis C do not clear the infection on their own.
-When infection persists for over 6 months, this is called chronic hepatitis C. Hepatitis C slowly damages the liver over decades, which can lead to cirrhosis and liver cancer.
+When infection persists for over six months, it is called chronic hepatitis C. Hepatitis C slowly damages the liver over decades, leading to cirrhosis and liver cancer.
 The virus exists worldwide.

 How Is Hepatitis C Diagnosed?

-A blood test diagnoses hepatitis C. One blood test detects the presence of an antibody directed against the virus and the second test measures the amount of virus in your blood.
+Hepatitis C can be diagnosed using blood tests.
+One blood test detects the presence of an antibody directed against the virus, and the second test measures the amount of virus in your blood.
 A liver ultrasound is usually done to assess for cirrhosis or signs of liver cancer.
 Often, a FibroScan is also performed.
-This is a specialized machine that measures the degree of fibrosis (scarring) in your liver.
+This specialized machine measures the degree of fibrosis (scarring) in your liver.

 How Is Hepatitis C Transmitted?